katerinaelsasser/film_review_database/README.md

 |Review     |movie_review|                      |string|
 |Nickname   |nickname   |                      |      |

+## Technologies Used
+HTML
+CSS
+Python
+Javascript
+MongoDB
+Flask
+Python
+Bootswatch
+GitPod
+PyMongo
+## Testing
+The user stories that I have made at the beginning will help with testing as well as being a check list.

+### Tests Done To Create Website
+Test the code
+Add " around the data and the title of the rows Testing the code
+Data appears on the map

 ## Deployment
 The website was deployed from the master branch and has been hosted on the GitHub pages.
 When I add a new commit to this master website, it will be automatically updated.
 I deployed it by doing the following steps: